MicrosoftDocs/azure-dev-docs/articles/github-copilot-azure/learn-examples.md

 - Review all AI generated responses and validate their correctness, applicability, potential outcomes (such as costs, security, etc.) before taking action based on those responses.
 - Never save application secrets and credentials in source code.
+- Never submit application secrets and/or credentials in questions or code when you ask Copilot questions.

 ## Example prompts to learn about Azure

 Suppose you want to learn about your options or how to utilize Azure for your application and decide to use GitHub Copilot for Azure Preview to help.
-To begin, you can start with an open ended question and then adding details like specific services and technologies.
+To begin, you can start with an open ended question and then add details like specific services and technologies.
 The following example prompts you can try to help you learn how to use Azure in your apps.

 ### Learn about system architecture on Azure